 Welcome to the University of Pittsburgh's Athletics Compliance web pages!
-Pitt is committed and obligated to the principle of institutional control in operating its athletics programs in accordance with NCAA, Big East Conference and University rules and regulations.
+Pitt is committed and obligated to the principle of institutional control in operating its athletics programs in accordance with NCAA, Atlantic Coast Conference and University rules and regulations.
 As a member institution with a Division I intercollegiate athletics program, the University of Pittsburgh adheres to the standards that have been established to govern athletics participation in its 19 varsity sports.

 The Pitt Compliance Office works to help educate its student-athletes, coaches, administrators, faculty, staff and boosters about the basic requirements and guidelines that must be followed in order to make the Panthers compliant.
 The Compliance Office strives to be proactive with education, and acts as the communication center to address questions, concerns and the interpretation of NCAA rules for its constituents.